Stinnons Hill Rocks

 The logan stone, featuring a small crack on its north side, is actually on the south-west side of the hill at SX 62311 77991, and has a pleasing logging movement.
 The rocks on Stinnons Hill are not in the form of clitter such as nearby Withy Tree Clitters, but rather present as a flattened ruined tor whose clitter suggests it was once a much grander sight than it is today.
 It would seem that the name of 'Stennen Hill' has also been used to describe the hill, which makes sense as it translates to 'stony'.

 Whilst Hemery refers to the two cists, there is also a conspicuous ruined building with an 'L' shaped extension a mere 50 metres or so south of the rocks.
 Jeremy Butler tells us "The shell of a deserted farmhouse and byre straddles the wall of the upper enclosure, a feeble structure of mainly a single line of slabs set in a low bank."
-East of here, near the north cist at SX 62570 77899, there is a tiny dilapidated stone circle shown on old OS maps which, after recent swaling, has become easier to view at SX 62568 77879.
+East of here, near the north cist at SX 62570 77899, there is a tiny dilapidated stone circle shown on old OS Maps which, after recent swaling, has become easier to view at SX 62568 77879.
+However, Heritage Gateway list it as a cairn or hut circle which seems more plausible given its location.
 Access to the area can be achieved from the south-east side, first passing over a wooden stile in a fence and fording the Cherry Brook after leaving the Lich Way east of Powdermills.